IEC 60228

 Among other things, it defines a set of standard wire cross-sectional areas:

 In engineering applications, it is often most convenient to describe a wire in terms of its cross-section area, rather than its diameter, because the cross section is directly proportional to its strength and weight, and inversely proportional to its resistance.
-The cross-sectional area is also related to the maximum current that a wire can carry safely.
+The cross-sectional area is also related to the maximum current that a metallic wire can carry safely.

 This document is one considered fundamental in that it does not contain reference to any other standard.